-The purpose of this practicum is to enable candidates to begin to apply child development theory, portfolio development teaching methodologies, and CT teaching competencies in a learning environment with children ages birth to eight years.
-Candidates will complete a minimum of 125 hours of candidate teaching and 20 hours of contact time devoted to issues in Early Childhood Education.
+The purpose of this practicum is to enable students to apply child development theory, teaching methodologies, and teaching competencies in a learning environment with children age's birth to 8 years.
+Students will demonstrate the ability to manage a classroom independently, to plan, organize, implement, and evaluate classroom activities.
+Students will complete a minimum of 125 hours of student teaching, and 20 hours of contact time devoted to issues in Early Childhood.
+Candidates will complete a Senior Portfolio relevant to their student teaching experiences and current research.
 Candidates must fulfill specific health requirements mandated by CT State Licensing, including fingerprinting.
 These expenses must be assumed by the candidate.

+Required Texts:

-Required Texts: Student Teaching Early Childhood Practicum Guide by Jeanne Machado and Helen Botnarescue.
-2011.
+Student Teaching: Early Practicum Guide, Jeanne Machado and Helen Bonarescue